IBM/prompt-declaration-language/README.md

   def: CODE
   show_result: False
 - "\n{{ CODE.source_code }}\n"
-- model: ibm/granite-20b-code-instruct-v2
+- model: ibm/granite-20b-code-instruct
   input:
-     |
+      - |
         Here is some info about the location of the function in the repo.
         repo:
         {{ CODE.repo_info.repo }}
         path: {{ CODE.repo_info.path }}
         Function_name: {{ CODE.repo_info.function_name }}

         Explain the following code:
         ```
         {{ CODE.source_code }}```
+- "\n"
 ```

 The first block of the document is an *input* block.
-It reads the indicated filename (`examples/code/data.json`) and loads its contents into a variable named `CODE`.
+It reads the indicated filename (`examples/code/data.yaml`) and loads its contents into a variable named `CODE`.
 In PDL, any block can have a `def` field, which means the output of that block is assigned to that variable.
-Since the field `parser` is set to `json`, variable `CODE` contains that data in JSON format.
+Since the field `parser` is set to `yaml`, variable `CODE` contains that data in YAML format.
 The final field in the input block says that `show_result` is set to `false`, which means that the output of this block (the content that was read) is not included in the document.
 This feature allows the user to obtain intermediate results that are not necessarily included in the final output.

 The second block is simply a string and writes out the source code.
 This is done by accessing the variable `CODE`.
 The syntax `{{ var }}` means accessing the value of a variable in the scope.
-Since `CODE` contains JSON data, we can also access fields such as `CODE.source_code`.
+Since `CODE` contains YAML data, we can also access fields such as `CODE.source_code`.

 The third block calls a granite model.
 Here we explicitly provide an `input` field which means that we do not pass the entire document produced so far to the model, but only what is specified in this field.
 In this case, we specify our template by using the variable `CODE` as shown above.